This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.

 “Father, I thank you that you heard me.”
 John 11: 41b (CSB)

-This intriguing prayer sets an example and a pattern we can follow.
+This intriguing prayer sets an example and a pattern we can follow for offering thanksgiving to God in prayer.
 As we pray in faith and bring our petitions before God, we should practice an attitude of gratitude.
-Thanksgiving strengthens faith and prepares us for the miracles of God.
+Prayers of Thanksgiving strengthen faith and prepares us for the miracles of God.

-I hope you find in these Biblical examples some answers for how to give thanks to God and a pattern to adapt to your own situation.
+I hope you find in these Biblical examples of giving thanks to God some answers for how you can give thanks to God in all situations.
 Let us never become content with all our blessings but let us ALWAYS be thankful to God with a heart of gratitude and praise.